 DMSG 425 Clinical Education II - This course will provide basic instruction and scanning experience in sonography in a hospital or other healthcare setting.
-The student will be able to demonstrate the ability to perform basic sonographic examinations according to the protocols established by the program and healthcare facility utilizing sonographic equipment at the level of an entry level sonographer.
+The student will be able to demonstrate the ability to perform basic sonographic examinations according to the protocols established by the program and healthcare facility utilizing sonographic equipment at the level of an entry-level sonographer.

-All students enrolled in Echocardiography must complete the following courses:
+All students enrolled in Echocardiography will complete the following courses in addition to the DMSA courses listed previously: